Describing what is VoIP along with VoIP Network Components.

 The VoIP proxy works as a router for VoIP signaling and media.

-What do I need, to use VoIP?
+What do I need to use VoIP?

 To connect to a VoIP network, the first thing is the softphone.

 A softphone can be real hardware that implements the actual protocols and applications for communication over an IP network.
 Or it can be the only software that can run on a mobile device or a PC.
-Skype, WhatsApp, etc. are examples of mobile apps that use VoIP.
+Skype, WhatsApp, etc., are examples of VoIP mobile apps.
 These apps use their respective servers.
-For desktop X-Lite and other softphones are the options.
+For desktops, X-Lite and other softphones are the options.
 These phones can work with a VoIP provider.

 Next is the VoIP account from a VoIP service provider: